BillJr99/Ursinus-CS173/_pages/Modules/exercise-conditionals.md

                 /* TODO: fill this in by printing the letter grade For example, if the grade is 92, you should:
                    System.out.println("A-");

+                   You can assume that the grade variable contains the number grade you're checking.
                 */
             }
         }